dakario/Jaeger_install/README.md

 # Jaeger Install

-We will install all the componants using operators.
-So we will first install the operators and the CRD before customing and deploying every single componant.
+ We will at first install the operators and the CRD before customing and deploying every single component.

 ## Install Elasticsearch

-For Elasticsearch, we will install the operator, the CRD and the RABC by running the following command:
+For Elasticsearch, we will install the operator, the CRD and the RABC by running the following commands:

 ```
 kubectl apply -f https://download.elastic.co/downloads/eck/1.0.0/all-in-one.yaml